 We are living in the golden age of understanding the human brain: neuroscience has learned more about the human brain in the last few years than in the previous 5,000.
 We now understand that the brain is an incredibly evolutionary and dynamic living system that is truly the most complex and wondrous organism in the known universe.
 We have discovered that the brain is capable of growth and transformation throughout our lives and has the capacity to keep functioning at ever-higher levels.

-In this 11-minute video, Dr Juan Acost-Urquidi, PhD, QEEGT reports back to the iAwake team about his QEEG findings.
+In this 11-minute video, Dr Juan Acost-Urquidi, PhD, QEEGT reports back to the iAwake team about his QEEG findings in Dec 2016.
 He tested 4 subjects who listen to Profound Meditation 3.0 Tier 2, Track 2.
 In the beginning of the video he talks about the electrical brain, then about the instruments he uses for testing and his protocols, and then goes into his findings.

 Learn more about the science of iAwake Technologies . . .